 As you begin to explore the various options available to you and your pal, you’ll notice various phrases and terms cropping up a lot:

 - Weight management

 … and so on.
 All these terms tell you something about the food inside the can.
-However, you shouldn’t just count on the label telling you a food is ‘home-style’ or designed to give your dog multiple benefits.
+However, you shouldn’t just count on the label telling you the food is ‘home-style’ or designed to give your dog multiple benefits.
 Always look at the ingredient list and find out as much about the food’s composition as you can.
-This will help you choose the right food – and by that we mean a food that is well made with quality ingredients.
+This will help you choose the right food – and by that, we mean a food that is well made with quality ingredients.

 Look at the crude protein, crude fat, and crude fiber percentages too.
 This tells you the rough composition of the food.
-Raw meats and real meats are the usually best protein sources.
-If your dog has issues digesting fiber, you know you need a canned dog food that has lower levels, for instance.
+Raw meats and real meats are usually the best protein sources.
+If your dog has issues digesting fiber, you know you need a canned dog food that has lower levels of fiber, for instance.

 If they cannot digest beef, switch to a recipe with chicken or turkey instead – something easier to digest.
 Our dog cannot stomach beef, but she loves chicken, so we switched foods and she’s happy.
 So are we!

 Remember too that the cost of a can of dog food varies depending on the quality of the ingredients.
 Cheap tins can be tempting, but how good is the food inside?

 Look at the feeding guide provided on each can too.
 Just because one brand says your breed and size of dog requires half a can a day, it doesn’t mean another brand will be the same.
 Always compare them to see just how long a pack of food is likely to last.
 Of course, it also depends on whether you are supplementing their main meal with anything else.
 Add some kibble (often cheaper, even the better ones) and it reduces the amount of wet food you’ll use each day.